gfxdisp/pwcmp_rating_unified/README.md

 The scores of all other conditions are assigned relative to it.
 In this case rating matrices for each of the datasets must be converted to DMOS by subtracting from all entries the value of the first (reference) condition, i.e. M1 = M1 - M1(1,:).
-Example of experiments with reference can be found in example3.m.
-For that use mixing_ref.m
+An example of unifying datasets with reference can be found in example3.m.
+Note, that for that example with use a slightly different optimisation procedure: mixing_ref.m

-To improve the convergence we also recomend dividing the mean opinion scores by the maximum allowed score in the rating experiment.
+To improve the convergence we also recommend dividing the mean opinion scores by the maximum possible score of the rating experiment.

 The resultant matrix with mean opinion scores will look like that:

 ```
 M = [M1,            (NaN,...,NaN);
     (NaN,...,NaN),   M2];

+M = [3    1    3    1    2    NaN  NaN  NaN;
+     NaN  NaN  NaN  NaN  NaN  NaN  NaN  NaN;
+     6    7    7    7    7    NaN  NaN  NaN;
+     7    6    9    7    8    NaN  NaN  NaN;
+     NaN  NaN  NaN  NaN  NaN  5    4    5;
+     NaN  NaN  NaN  NaN  NaN  3    4    4;
+     NaN  NaN  NaN  NaN  NaN  4    6    4;
+     NaN  NaN  NaN  NaN  NaN  4    6    7;
+     NaN  NaN  NaN  NaN  NaN  10   9    9];

 ```
 We now can run the code to unify disjoint datasets together:

 ```
+% datasets_sizes is a 1xT array, holding sizes of the disjoint datasets, here
+% T is the number of datasets.
 [Q,a,b,c] = mixing(D,M, datasets_sizes)

 ```

-Q's are the unified quality scores for all datasets. a,b and c are (1xT) and are the parameters of the model for each of the datasets.
+The function returns: Q - the unified quality scores for all datasets. a,b and c - (1xT) arrays with the parameters of the model for each of the datasets.

 For more please see:
 ```